Complete reflection of nonlinear electromagnetic waves in underdense pair plasmas enabled by dynamically formed Bragg-like structures

-In summary, high-$a_0$ waves in pair plasmas behave differently from electron–ion plasmas: relativistic transparency is prevented because the wave organizes a dense plug at its front edge, aided by a relativistically moving Bragg-like grating of density spikes.
-While we used circular polarization for simplicity, additional simulations with linear polarization show the same behavior.
-Our 1D analysis is particularly well-suited to astrophysical environments with locally planar wavefronts.
+In summary, high-$a_0$ waves in pair plasmas produce the opposite response to relativistically induced transparency in electron--ion plasmas.
+Instead of rendering an initially opaque plasma transparent, they can make an initially transparent pair plasma fully reflective.
+The key is the mass symmetry of electrons and positrons, which eliminates the charge-separation electric field that counteracts compression in an electron--ion plasma.
+Relativistic transparency is prevented because the wave organizes a dense plug at its front edge, aided by a self-consistently formed, relativistically moving Bragg-like grating of density spikes.
+While we used circular polarization for simplicity, additional simulations with linear polarization show the same effect.
+Our 1D analysis is well suited to astrophysical environments with locally planar wavefronts.
 Thermal motion raises the full-reflection threshold, yet the corresponding density can remain well below conventional relativistic-transparency scaling, even at relativistic temperatures.

 We thank Yong Cheng and Amitava Bhattacharjee for fruitful discussions.
 K.T. and A.A. were supported by the National Science Foundation (PHY-2512067, PHY-2206777) and by the Air Force Office of Scientific Research (FA9550-24-1-0053).
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 This work used Stampede3 at TACC through allocation TG-PHY250187 from the Advanced Cyber Infrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
 Simulations were performed using EPOCH, which was developed as part of the UK EPSRC-funded projects no. EP/G054950/1, EP/G056803/1, EP/G055165/1 and EP/ M022463/1.